The Adventures of Pinocchio (1996 film): Reception

-Critical reception

-Critically, the film received a 35% rating on Rotten Tomatoes from 26 reviews with the consensus: "The Adventures of Pinocchio is an admirably faithful adaptation of the source material, but it may be too frightening for younger viewers - and too dull for older ones."
+Critically, The Adventures of Pinocchio received a 35% rating on Rotten Tomatoes from 26 reviews with the consensus: "The Adventures of Pinocchio is an admirably faithful adaptation of the source material, but it may be too frightening for younger viewers – and too dull for older ones."

 On the television review series Siskel & Ebert, Roger Ebert expressed disappointment with the film, while Gene Siskel praised the special effects, and remarked that he believed the film to be a faithful adaptation of the book, as opposed to Disney's interpretation, which strayed significantly from it.
-Ebert gave the film a two out of four stars and said, "The story is told with visual grace, but lacks excitement.
+Ebert gave the film two out of four stars and said, "The story is told with visual grace, but lacks excitement.
 Even Pinocchio's little cricket friend seems more like a philosopher than a ringmaster.
 Smaller children may be caught up by the wonder of it all, but older children may find the movie slow and old-fashioned."
 Joe Leydon of Variety gave the film a mostly positive review, writing "The Adventures of Pinocchio is a well-crafted and gently charming version of the classic 1883 novel by Carlo Collodi.
 Unfortunately, this live-action, non-musical adaptation must compete with vivid (and, in many cases, video-enhanced) memories of Disney's beloved 1940 animated feature."

 In her seminar "The Persistent Puppet: Pinocchio's Heirs in Contemporary Fiction and Film", Rebecca West found The Adventures of Pinocchio to be relatively faithful to the original novel, although she noted major differences, such as the replacement of the Blue Fairy by the character of Leona.
 Lawrence Van Gelder of The New York Times, gave the film a negative review, writing "Despite the interesting differences between the latest Pinocchio, which mixes animated and live characters, and the wholly animated Disney version, the new film simply doesn't generate much magical enchantment."

 Soundtrack

 Sequel

 A sequel was released in 1999 called The New Adventures of Pinocchio.
-Landau reprised his role as Geppetto, while Kier was recast as Lorenzini's estranged wife, Madame Flambeau (they were the only two actors to return in the film).
+Landau reprised his role as Geppetto, while Kier was recast as Lorenzini's wife, Madame Flambeau.
 Gabriel Thomson played the title role, replacing Jonathan Taylor Thomas.
 It was shot in Luxembourg City, Luxembourg.